House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Car engines burn gasoline or diesel fuel, creating combustion gases like carbon dioxide, carbon monoxide, sulfur dioxide, and nitrogen oxides.
 The level of pollutants emitted depends on the fuel used in an engine and how it was manufactured.

-When these chemicals react in sunlight, ozone is produced.
+When these chemicals react with sunlight, ozone is produced.
 Ozone is a gas that irritates the lungs and causes chest pain, coughing, and asthma attacks.
-Ozone can also damage plants and crops and other materials such as rubber tires, electronic equipment, and paint.
+Ozone can also damage plants, crops, and other materials such as rubber tires, electronic equipment, and paint.

 (UCSUSA)